 The Marsden Village Annual Carnival was a lingering remnant of a more agricultural age.
 It exuded a rustic charm rarely to be found nowadays.
 You will come across places like this scattered all across England, small villages with a long history and mostly in decline.
 But, Marsden was changing.
-In an effort to revive its fading fortunes the Parish Council agreed to the building of an estate of luxury houses on previously agricultural land and an influx of new people had brought new life to the place.
-The incomers tried to revive old customs and old traditions; being rootless themselves they unconsciously thought they could recapture a bit of Olde England to give them a sense of belonging however shallow that might be.
+In an effort to revive its fading fortunes the Parish Council agreed to the building of an estate of luxury houses on previously pasture land and an influx of new people had brought new life to the place.
+The incomers tried to revive old customs and old traditions; being rootless themselves they unconsciously thought they could recapture a bit of Ye Olde England to give them a sense of belonging, however shallow that might be.

-Far from the sophistication they were used to, the Marsden Village Annual Carnival gave these wealthy newcomers a chance to mix with the village worthies and at least give the impression that they were part of the community.
+Well away from the sophistication they were used to, the Marsden Village Annual Carnival gave these wealthy newcomers a chance to mix with the village worthies and at least give the impression that they were part of the community.
 Some of the veterans of these events, especially those who opposed the building of the luxury estate, thought the influx of the upper middle classes with their nasal whines and shiny cars were spoiling the character of their beloved village.
 These had dwindled in number as the money flowed through the pub, the village post office, the stables and the farm shop.
-After years of gentle decline the place was coming alive again.
+After years of gentile decline the place was coming alive again.
 Different certainly but, for the first time in many decades there was a sense of optimism abroad and this year’s carnival looked like being the biggest and best attended that many could remember.

 The Burberry wearing newcomer’s wives took part in the preparation of the event, organising fund raising, badgering their wealthy husbands to sponsor the “Whack a Rat” challenge or give up an afternoon to help run the second hand book stall.
 They organised a tea room in the village hall complete with their own home baking and a competition for the best biscuits.
 These ladies were instrumental in persuading the local landlord to get a license for a beer tent and donate half of the takings to the repair of the church roof.
 For the grumpy, atheistic innkeeper this innovation was to prove more profitable than he imagined.

-The beer tent persuaded the more reluctant newcomers to take part.
+The beer tent also persuaded the more reluctant newcomers to take part.
 They spread their largesse, buying pints for local folk they didn’t know and slowly through the afternoon a strained bonhomie developed as the beer was consumed in larger and larger quantities.
-The newcomers could afford it and at worst it would top up their fading winter tans from holidays on the ski slopes of Switzerland before the summer holidays in which ever sunny paradise was in fashion this year.
+The newcomers could afford it and at worst it would top up their fading winter tans from holidays on the ski slopes of Switzerland before their summer holidays in which ever sunny paradise was in fashion this year.

 The elders of the village sat around the arena on fold up chairs and smiled indulgently, nodding at passing acquaintances, puffing on pipes and supping dark brown beer; feeling the heat of the sun easing the pains in their ancient bones.
-A caricature of village fairs of the past when agriculture was king certainly but former PM John Major would have been proud.
+A caricature of village fairs of the past when agriculture was king certainly, but former PM John Major would have been proud.
 What the carnival lacked in sophisticated entertainment was amply bolstered by the undoubted enthusiasm of many of the participants, especially the children.
 Free in the sun after a long, dark, damp winter they ran from stall to stall, ate sticky candy floss, and played tag often chased by laughing parents.

 “Daddy!
 Hurry up daddy; I want to go on the trampoline!” her four year old voice high and scolding, as she dragged him towards the summer fair.